binayjy8/STACK/README.md

-Binay bhusan mohanta by th
+Binay bhusan mohanta by t